 Employees who feel a sense of belonging to their company and their work have more purpose, drive, get involved more and give more discretionary effort.
 In fact, studies show that as much as half the difference in profit between organisations can be attributed to culture.

 But still a third of UK employees leave their job because of poor culture, costing the economy £23.6 billion a year.
+In addition, the full impact of remote working on company culture during the pandemic is yet still to realised.
+Whilst some people have never felt closer, WFH has left others feeling isolated and disengaged.

 So, what is corporate culture and how can you get it to work in your business?